-4 hours.
+3 hours.
 Fundamental principles for the synthesis, analysis, and design of mechanical elements and systems.
 The use of statics, dynamics, mechanics of materials, and failure theories to evaluate mechanical systems under static and dynamic loading.
 Application of design techniques to specific mechanical components such as gears, springs, shafts, bearings, and fasteners, with an emphasis on design for manufacturability.
 Computer modeling tools including finite element analysis are utilized.
-Three lectures and one three-hour laboratory per week.
 Additional course fee is required.
 Prerequisites: ENGM 320 Mechanics of Materials and ENGM 350 Machine Dynamics and Vibrations.
 Corequisite: ENGM 300 Computational Methods.